canonical/ubuntu-pro-client/docs/tutorials/basic_commands.md

 The `status` command of `pro` allows you to see the status of any Ubuntu Pro service on your machine.
 It also helps you to easily verify if your machine is attached to an Ubuntu Pro subscription or not.

-Let's run it on the Multipass VM:
+Let's run it on the VM:

 ```console
 $ pro status